Saas-Starter-Kit/SAAS-Starter-Kit-Pro/readme.md

 ## 📜 Docs

-The Documentation is available here
+The Documentation is available here: https://docs.saasstarterkit.com/docs/Intro/Welcome

 If  there are any questions or something is not covered in the docs, feel free to open a github issue on this repo.